The Art Gallery of Jan Gildemeester Jansz

 The Art Gallery of Jan Gildemeester Jansz is a painting created by the Dutch painter Adriaan de Lelie in 1794–95.
 It is part of the collection of the Rijksmuseum Amsterdam, executed in oil paint on panel.
 It depicts the art collector Jan Gildemeester Jansz (or Jan Jansz.
 Gildemeester) in the midst of his large collection of paintings, showing them to friends.

 The painting was acquired by the Rijksmuseum in 1964 after being part of a French private collection.

 Art historical context and inspiration

-Konstkamers
+Kunstkamers

 According to the art historian C.J.
 De Bruyn Knops, the subject of the work – an art collector at home, showing his art collection to his friends – is unique in Northern-Netherlandish painting before 1800.
 In Flemish (Southern-Netherlandish) painting, this genre was common in the 17th century; it was executed by masters like Willem van Haecht, David Teniers, Gillis van Tilborgh and Gonzales Cocques, but in the Northern Netherlands the subject didn't become popular.
 Probably Adriaan de Lelie had seen such works while studying in Antwerp.
-However, the Flemish 'konstkamers' ('art rooms') looked very different: they used to depict imaginary architecture, and probably not reality as seen by the painter.
+However, the Flemish 'kunstkamers' ('art rooms') looked very different: they used to depict imaginary architecture, and probably not reality as seen by the painter.
 The Art Gallery of Jan Gildemeester Jansz, on the contrary, is a very accurate depiction of a real space.